About Martin

 Sage

-Since 2020 I’ve been leading accessibility at Sage, a global tech company with over 11,000 employees.
-I was brought in as their first accessibility specialist and have built the discipline from the ground up.
-We now have a thriving accessibility community and a Champions network to increase the core accessibility team’s influence.
+From 2020 to 2025 I led accessibility at Sage, a global tech company with over 11,000 employees.
+I was brought in as their first accessibility specialist and built the discipline from the ground up.
+Sage now has a thriving accessibility community and a Champions network that extends the core team’s influence, and I’m proud to have helped make accessibility part of the organisation works.

 Sharing